dstodev/palworld-server/README.md

 - Group `server-group` exists
 - User `server-user` (in group `server-group`) exists
 - Host user added to group `server-group` *
-- Server files owned by `server-group`
+- Server files owned by `server-user:server-group`
 - Repo files owned by `server-group` (for permission to e.g. write backups to `./backups`)

 > \* Changes to a user's group membership will not take effect until e.g. the